MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest2.md

 - Log in to Github

-- In a new browser tab, browse to [Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart: Sample project showcasing SAP Cloud SDK for OData consumption from SAP S4 with Azure App Service](https://github.com/Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart).
+- In a new browser tab, browse to [Azure-Samples/app-service-javascript-sap-cap-quickstart: Sample project showcasing SAP Cloud Application Programming Model (CAP) consumption from SAP S4 with Azure App Service](https://github.com/Azure-SAmples/app-service-javascript-sap-cap-quickstart).

 - Fork the repository into your own GitHub account.